 Stay in Old Town if you’re first time visiting Innsbruck and want to be in a central location, you love historical sites, you want to enjoy Innsbruck nightlife, you are on a budget.

-Best places to stay in Innsbruck in Old Town:
+Best places to stay in Innsbruck in Old Town for first-timers:

 luxury: Hotel Maximilian – Stadthaus Penz This 4-star family-run hotel is set in the heart of the old town, close to main sights such as The Golden Roof, the Imperial Palace, the Cathedral of St. James, abd the University.
 There are many stops neaby, providing easy access to the train station, the airport, and the hop-on-hop-off sightseeing bus.